radiuszero/radiuszero.github.io/docs/index.md

 ---
+# Feel free to add content and custom Front Matter to this file.
+# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: page
-title: About
-permalink: /about/
+usemathjax: true
 ---
 Hi!
 I am Kyaw Shin Thant, a junior student majoring in mathematics at the Chinese University of Hong Kong (CUHK).
-My enjoyment in mathematics mostly comes from learning algebra and number theory.
-I am also quite active in the math olympiad community in Myanmar; I participated in the International Mathematical Olympiad in 2019, and since then I've been helping in training my country's IMO team.
+My interest is in algebraic number theory.
+I am also quite active in the math olympiad community in
+Myanmar; I participated in the International Mathematical Olympiad in 2019, and since then I've been helping in training my country's IMO team.
 Aside from math, my other hobbies include speedcubing and playing Super Smash Bros.
 Ultimate with my friends.